The-Cloud-Dev/scratch2py/README.md

 # Checks if a user exists.
 Returns true or false
 s2py.getProjects('user')
 # Gets the titles and project IDs of a user.
+s2py.postProjectComments('Project id','content','parent id(Optional)','commentee id(optional)')
+# Posts a project based on the project id and content.
+Parent ID is the Id of the comment for replying.
+Commentee ID is your user ID.
+s2py.love('project id')
+# Loves a project based on the ID.
+s2py.unlove('project id')
+# Unloves a project based on the ID.
+s2py.favorite('project id')
+# Favorites a project based on the ID.
+s2py.unfavorite('project id')
+# Unfavorites a project based on the ID.
+s2py.followUser('name')
+# Follows a user based on the username.
+s2py.unfollowUser('name')
+# Unfollows a user based on the username.
+s2py.toggleCommenting()
+# Toggles comments for your profile.
 ```

 ## Cloud